shyft-marketing/food-resource-directory/README.md

 - Touch-optimized interface
 - Works on all screen sizes

+### 📥 CSV Import (NEW in v2.0.0)
+- Bulk import locations from CSV
+- Download template with all required fields
+- Validation and preview before import
+- Import up to hundreds of locations at once

+### ⚙️ Admin Configuration (NEW in v2.0.0)
+- Configure Mapbox tokens via WP Admin
+- Support for both public and secret tokens
+- No more code editing required

 ## Requirements

-- WordPress 6.8.3 or higher
+- WordPress 6.0 or higher
 - PHP 7.4 or higher
-- Advanced Custom Fields PRO plugin
+- Advanced Custom Fields (ACF or ACF PRO)
-- Mapbox account (free tier works)
+- Mapbox account (free tier available at [mapbox.com](https://www.mapbox.com/))
+- Modern browser with WebGL support (see [BROWSER-SUPPORT.md](BROWSER-SUPPORT.md))

 ## Installation